 I wanted to give you a million dollars but…

 I help a lot of M&A firms and private equity groups find new clients and develop their pipelines through my work with CAPTARGET.
-This is a skill I have honed after a lot of experimentation and failure over the last five years.

 Every project starts with me asking the banker who they think their target client is.
 Nearly all answer the same way – they are looking to target business owners over 55 years old with mature, stable businesses who are positioned to sell.
 These business owners are also thought to be mostly men.
 Additionally, most bankers feel these potential clients do not interact much on social media or even email and generally are low tech.